Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance

-We perform a sensitivity analysis comparing against \rebut{other diffusion baselines} by varying the number of diffusion timesteps (Figure \ref{fig:sampling_time}). \ediii{Despite requiring more time per step, }\model{} \rebut{outperforms diffusion baselines across all sampling time budgets, except for \movementpd{} with sampling time budget less than $70$ ms}. \ed{Wall-clock time is evaluated as \rebut{sampling step time vary for each method.}} \ediii{All experiments were run on a single Nvidia GTX 1080.}
+\cam{Table~\ref{tab:constraint_ablation} reports ablation results for:} (1) Calculating the gradient with respect to $\tau_{i-1}$ or $\tau_0$ and (2) Computing the constraint function with $\tau_{i-1}$ or $\tau_0$.
+We find that taking the gradient with respect to $\tau_i$ brings a small improvement of 6.5\% over \motionpd{} and taking the constraint with respect to $\tau_0$ also provides a small 1.5\% improvement.
+With both, our \model{} method achieves large gains over the baselines.

+We perform a sensitivity analysis against \rebut{other diffusion baselines} by varying the number of diffusion timesteps (Figure \ref{fig:sampling_time}). \ed{Wall-clock time is evaluated as \rebut{sampling step time vary for each method.}} \ediii{All experiments were run on a single Nvidia GTX 1080.} \ediii{Despite requiring more time per step, }\model{} \rebut{outperforms diffusion baselines across all sampling time budgets, except for \movementpd{} with sampling time budget less than $70$ ms}.
 As the number of diffusion timesteps increases, the performance of the baseline methods plateau.
-In contrast, \model{} scales effectively, reaching a \ed{block} rate nearing 85\%, \rebut{while a method such as \movementpd{} does not, despite performing better with few sampling steps}.
+In contrast, \model{} scales, reaching a \ed{block} rate near 85\%, \rebut{while a method such as \movementpd{} does not, despite performing better with few sampling steps}.
 Additional denoising steps allows \model{} to better adhere the trajectory samples to both the training data distribution and task constraints.